 From zero to device

 In the previous chapters, we have seen how to use Rust to implement an efficient CPU-based simulation of the Gray-Scott reaction.
-However, these days, CPUs are only half of the story, as most computers also come equipped with one or more GPU(s).
+However, these days, CPUs are only half of the story, as most computers also come equipped with at least one GPU.

 Originally designed for the low-dimensional linear algebra workloads of real-time computer graphics, GPUs have since been remarketed as general-purpose computing hardware, and successfully sold in large numbers to high performance computing centers worldwide.
 As a result, if you intend to run your computations on HPC centers, you need to know that being able to use a compute node’s GPUs is increasingly becoming a mandatory requirement for larger computing resource allocations.